 \end{proof} \begin{oss} As mentioned before, we were expecting equality of residual spectral data in the node also in this situation, but it does not happens.
 We get respectively for the "+" curve

-While for the "-" curve we get
+while for the "-" curve we get

-\end{oss} We can also have a different approach.
-Let us consider a Moebius transformation that fixes 0 and set $t=1$.
-We have a family depending of one parameter of such transformation and we can for instance choose to fix $-1$ (it suffice not to fix 0, $\infty$ or $q$).
-The curve we get is no more stable, because only the double pole in 1 survived.
-Anyway it allows us to use the same coordinate we used for $Q^1$, and the limit we get is still interesting. \begin{prop} Let us consider the Moebius transformation
+\end{oss} We can also have a different approach, in which we use the coordinate $P^1$.
+It is the coordinate used for computing limits in $Q^1$.
+Let us consider a Moebius transformation that fixes 0 and sets $t=1$.
+We have a family depending on one parameter of such transformation and we can for instance choose to fix $-1$ (it suffices not to fix 0, $\infty$ or $q$).
+The curve we get after the limit $t=\infty$ is no more stable, because only the double pole in 1 survived.
+Anyway, the limit we get is still interesting. \begin{prop} Let us consider the Moebius transformation

-The limit $\lim_{T\to0}h^*_{A_\infty}\Omega_0(x; T,q,P)$ produces a well defined connection if we use $ P^1=-\frac{\hat p T}{q}$, the same coordinate as in $Q^1$. \end{prop} \begin{proof} Computing the limit we get to:
+The limit $\lim_{T\to0}h^*_{A_\infty}\Omega_0(X; T,q,P^1)$ produces a well defined connection if we use $ P^1=-\frac{\hat p T}{q}$, the same coordinate as in $Q^1$. \end{prop} \begin{proof} Computing the limit we get to: